 The fact that WeVideo is cloud-based is significant.
 This makes it easy to shoot high-quality original video on your phone, and then edit it when you get to your desk.

 As a more traditional editing suite, the learning curve is slightly higher than some of the other platforms in today’s comparison.
 However, at the higher price points you also get access to a massive range of stock video and audio.

 Starting at $39 per month, Vyond is the most expensive of today’s video marketing tools.
 It’s probably best described as an advanced animation suite.
 That’s advanced in terms of features though.
 Its ease of use is still incredibly high.
 It’s still pretty much a case of drag and drop.

-I also really liked the level of customisation on offer.
+I also really liked the level of customization on offer.
 For example, you can change the avatar’s appearance with a range of different outfits and hairstyles.

-Renderforest is the only one of today’s video marketing tools which offers a free version.
-It’s another cloud based platform.
+Renderforest is the only one of today’s video marketing tools that offers a free version.
+It’s another cloud-based platform.
 One standout feature is access to a library of commercial music.
 This will give your video content a professional edge.